microsoft/BotBuilder-Samples/experimental/generation/readme.md

 1. Define your [schema](#schema-file) with optional extensions.
 2. Generate your dialog assets using [dialog:generate][bf-generate].
-3. Test the generated assets in your own runtime using Bot Framework adaptive dialogs, or use the [RunBot][runbot] runtime if you use standard Bot Framework SDK components.
+3. Run the generated assets using your own runtime, or use the [RunBot][runbot] runtime if you use standard Bot Framework SDK components.
+4. Test your bot using the [Bot Framework Emulator][emulator].
-4. You can modify the generated assets using [Visual Studio Code][vscode] which supports IntelliSense and validation according to your runtime schema.
+5. You can modify the generated assets using [Visual Studio Code][vscode] which supports IntelliSense and validation according to your runtime schema.
    Eventually you will also be able to edit using [Bot Framework Composer][composer].
-5. If you change your schema you can update the generated assets using the `--merge` option.
+6. If you change your schema you can update the generated assets using the `--merge` option.

 There are three key components to understand, which are outlined below.